Household Hazardous Waste

 Where can it go?

-Some communities set up Household Hazardous Waste Days (HHW days) often once a year, which allow residents to get rid of their hazardous materials in a safe and environmentally responsible way.
+In 2020, provincial legislation was passed that made Product Care Recycling the stewardship organizations responsible for the safe disposal of these materials.
+The program is funded by an Environmental Handling Fee (EHF) that is charged when the product is purchased.
+They are working on building a collection network to service the whole province.
+Currently, some communities set up Household Hazardous Waste Days (HHW days), often once a year, which allow their residents to get rid of hazardous materials in a safe and environmentally responsible way.
 Certain landfills and independent businesses also accept some hazardous products.
-Please check out our Waste Reduction Hub for locations and HHW days near you.
+Please check out our Waste Reduction Hub for locations and HHW depots or events near you.

 What happens after?